The Player's Passion

 —Robert L. Benedetti, University of Colorado

 "A major contribution; it is also a cogent examination of central issues on the subject, and it should be studied assiduously by every teacher of acting and by all actors and directors genuinely concerned about acting as an art.
 The breadth of research is imposing; extensive endnotes and bibliography are excellent.
 Interpretive discussion reflects broad knowledge and penetrating intellect animated by high vision of both theater and scholarship."

 "I consider it a modern classic. . . . a work of the finest erudition, without pretense but with a fine sense of learning and with an astonishing vocabulary that communicates complex and often controversial concepts with clarity and total competence."

 —Don B. Wilmeth, Brown University

-Winner of the Barnard Hewitt Award for Theatre History from the American Society of Theatre Research (ASTR)
+Winner of the Barnard Hewitt Prize, American Society for Theatre Research

 You May Also Be Interested In

 Available for sale worldwide